Multiple scales kinetic theory for rotationally constrained slow inertial waves and anisotropic dynamics: INTRODUCTION

-In this paper, we apply the wave turbulence theory of \citet{Zakha92} directly within the slow manifold using a recently derived set of asymptotically reduced equations for rotationally constrained flows \citep{JKW98,kj06,Julien07,NS11}, see section~\ref{R-RHD}.
-In the following, we adopt the nomenclature \textit{reduced rotating hydrodynamic} (R-RHD) for the reduced equations given the application of wave turbulence theory to an unstratified, non-buoyant rotating fluid.
-We note that R-RHD capture a slow manifold that is more precisely identified as $k_z\sim {\cal O}(\mathcal{R}o)$ and contains not only geostrophic columnar eddies but also anisotropic inertial waves characterized by scales: $k_z/k_\perp \sim \mathcal{O}(\mathcal{R}o) \ll 1$.
-The amplitude of these \textit{slow} waves evolve on advective timescales and are \textit{geostrophically} balanced.
+In this paper, we apply a rigorous multi-scale perturbation method directly within the slow manifold to a recently derived set of asymptotically reduced equations for rotationally constrained flows \citep{JKW98,kj06,Julien07,NS11}, see section~\ref{R-RHD}.
+In the following, we adopt the nomenclature \textit{reduced rotating hydrodynamic} (R-RHD) for the reduced equations describing an unstratified, non-buoyant rotating fluid.
+We note that R-RHD capture a slow manifold that is more precisely identified as $k_z\sim {\cal O}(\mathcal{R}o)$ and contains not only geostrophic columnar eddies but also anisotropic inertial waves characterized by scales: $k_z/k_\perp \ll \mathcal{R}o \ll 1$.
+The amplitude of these \textit{slow} waves evolve on slower advective timescale.